MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-using-mde-security-set-mngmnt.md

 ---
-title: Evaluate Microsoft Defender Antivirus using Microsoft Defender Endpoint Security Settings Management (Endpoint security policies)
+title: Evaluate Microsoft Defender Antivirus using Group Policy
 description: Use this guide to evaluate and test the protection offered by Microsoft Defender Antivirus using Microsoft Defender Endpoint Security Settings Management (Endpoint security policies). ms.service: defender-endpoint ms.localizationpriority: medium